Girl in the Flower Dress: Marvel Cinematic Universe tie-ins

 The Extremis virus from Iron Man 3 (2013) and "Pilot" reappears in this episode, and is stabilized using Chan's platelets to prevent it from exploding in future episodes.
 The explosive that Coulson uses to enter the Centipede facility is similar to the one he used in Iron Man (2008), and he strikes a similar pose when using it.

 Release

 Broadcast

 "Girl in the Flower Dress" was first aired in the United States on ABC on October 22, 2013.
 It was aired alongside the US broadcast in Canada on CTV, while it was first aired in the United Kingdom on Channel 4 on October 25, 2013.
 It premiered on the Seven Network in Australia on October 23, 2013.

 Home media

 The episode, along with the rest of Agents of S.H.I.E.L.D.'s first season, was released on Blu-ray and DVD on September 9, 2014.
 Bonus features include behind-the-scenes featurettes, audio commentary, deleted scenes, and a blooper reel.
 On November 20, 2014, the episode became available for streaming on Netflix.
+On March 16, 2022, the episode became available for streaming on Disney+.